Sculpting the Future with Art and Nature.

-Lindquist’s practice draws on the knowledge systems and traditions of indigenous peoples that provide insight to our modern challenges around sustainability and have been overlooked by western culture.
-In Ethan and Stephanie working together with nature and art, the hope is that these indigenous voices and teachings can be heard, shared and cherished.
-Indeed, Franconia Sculpture Park resides on the ancestral Dakota lands of the Wahpekute in Mni Sota Makoce, and in so being is an organisation committed to integrating these voices into the projects that take place.
+Lindquist’s practice draws on the knowledge systems and traditions of indigenous peoples that provide insight into our modern challenges around sustainability and those that have been overlooked by Western culture.
+With Ethan and Stephanie working together with Nature and art, the hope is that these indigenous voices and teachings can be heard, shared and cherished.
+Indeed, Franconia Sculpture Park resides on the ancestral Dakota lands of the Wahpekute in Mni Sota Makoce, and in so being is an organization committed to integrating these voices into the projects that take place.

-Franconia Forest will be a further boost to biodiversity in the locality, and demonstrate how ecosystem restoration can work in harmony with large-scale public sculpture, as well as bringing communities together.
-The result is a highly educational and reflective experience: Franconia Forest will call upon visitors to consider their role as stewards of our world, responsible for how we build our homes, our neighborhoods, how we interact with others and how we lead our lives.
+Franconia Forest will be a further boost to biodiversity in the locality, and demonstrates how ecosystem restoration can work in harmony with large-scale public sculpture, as well as bringing communities together.
+The result is a highly educational and reflective experience: Franconia Forest calls upon visitors to consider their role as stewards of our world, responsible for how we build our homes, our neighborhoods, how we interact with others and how we lead our lives.

 "We're excited to be bringing Ethan Bryson back to Franconia Sculpture Park to create an additional Miyawaki Forest at the park for our 200,000 annual visitors to enjoy.
 The integration of this project with Minnesota-based artist Stephanie Lindquist's community gathering space we hope will heighten awareness and action around Native food production and climate change.”

 Ginger Shulick Porcella, Chief Curator, Franconia Sculpture Park